Phi Phi Islands: Climate

-Hat Noppharat Thara - Mu Ko Phi Phi National Park is influenced by tropical monsoon winds.
+Hat Noppharat Thara–Mu Ko Phi Phi National Park is influenced by tropical monsoon winds.
 There are two seasons: the rainy season from May till December and the hot season from January till April.
 Average temperature ranges between 17–37 C. Average rainfall per year is about 2,231 mm, with wettest month being July and the driest February.

 Transportation and communication

 Roads

 Since the re-building of Ko Phi Phi after the 2004 tsunami, paved roads now cover the vast majority of Ton Sai Bay and Loh Dalum Bay.
 All roads are for pedestrian use only with push carts used to transport goods and bags.
 The only permitted motor vehicles are reserved for emergency services.
 Bicycling is the most popular form of transport in Ton Sai.

 Air

-The nearest airports are at Krabi, Trang, and Phuket.
-All three have direct road and boat connections.
+The nearest airport is Krabi which is in the same province as the Phi Phi Islands.
+Phuket and Trang airports are also nearby.
+Phuket has a direct connection by road and boat.
+There is a road and boat connection from Trang to Phi Phi via Koh Lanta but services only operate between November and March.

 Ferry

-There are frequent ferry boats to Ko Phi Phi from Phuket, Ko Lanta, and Krabi town starting at 08:30.
-Last boats from Krabi and Phuket depart at 14:30.
-In the "green season" (Jun-Oct), travel to and from Ko Lanta is via Krabi town only.
+There are frequent ferry boats to Ko Phi Phi from Phuket, Ko Lanta, and Krabi.

 There is a large modern deep water government pier on Tonsai Bay, Phi Phi Don Village, completed in late-2009.
-It takes in the main ferry boats from Phuket, Krabi, and Ko Lanta.
-Visitors to Phi Phi Island must pay 20 baht on arrival at the pier.
-Dive boats, longtail boats, and supply boats have their own drop off points along the piers, making the pier highly efficient in the peak season.